-Welcome to the official website of the ND Department of Financial Institutions.
+Welcome to the official website of the North Dakota Department of Financial Institutions.

 The Department of Financial Institutions regulates a number of financial services providers through our three divisions.
 The Banking Division regulates state-chartered banks and independent trust companies.
 The Credit Union Division regulates state-chartered credit unions.
 The Consumer Division regulates Money Brokers, Mortgage Loan Originators, Deferred Presentment Service Providers (Payday Lenders), Collection Agencies, Debt Settlement Service Providers, and Money Transmitters.